 Eight-year-old Clover was born with severe Cerebral Palsy.
 She struggles every day with challenges that most people can barely imagine.
 She cannot walk and needs a wheelchair.
 She is legally blind and cannot speak, communicating only through sounds and gestures.
 She cannot eat or drink through her mouth, and is fed through a tube surgically inserted into her stomach.
 She cannot use a bathroom on her own and must wear diapers.
 Almost daily, Clover’s lungs fill with such thick phlegm that she must wear a vibrating mechanical vest to loosen it enough so she can cough it up.

 Such difficult experiences would test anyone’s strength and spirit.
 Yet Clover is a remarkably joyful girl.
 She loves her mom, dad and little brother.
 Caring for Clover is her mom Stephanie’s more-than-full-time job.
-The CCS Pilot provides everything Clover needs and also empowers Stephanie to advocate for her daughter and other special needs children.
+The Whole Child Model provides everything Clover needs and also empowers Stephanie to advocate for her daughter and other special needs children.